1976 San Diego Chargers season: Week 9: vs. Baltimore Colts

 San Diego were dominated for most of the game by the AFC East-leading Colts.
 Baltimore drove 80 yards on their second possession, taking the lead on a 40-yard touchdown pass from Bert Jones to Lydell Mitchell, and added a second touchdown on their next possession.
 The Chargers then briefly recovered, Fouts completing all four of his passes for 54 yards on a 7-play, 81-yard drive that Woods capped with a 5-yard touchdown run.
 The Colts, however came straight back with another 80-yard touchdown drive, and led 21–7 at halftime.
 They stretched the advantage to 30 points midway through the final quarter before Clint Longley came in for Fouts and threw late touchdowns to Owens and McDonald.

 Fouts completed 14 of 25 passes for 171 yards, while Longley was 8 of 11 for 90 yards and the two touchdowns.
-Mitchell, who gained over 200 yards rushing and receiving, joined the Chargers two season later.
+Mitchell, who gained over 200 yards rushing and receiving, joined the Chargers two seasons later.